haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-structure.md

       </td>
       <td colspan="1">This directory contains theme
         <code>less</code>
-         configuration files that invoke mixins for global elements from the Magento UI library, and
+         configuration files that invoke mixins for global elements from the Magento UI库, and
         <code>theme.less</code>
          file which overrides the default variables values. <!--ADDLINK-->
       </td>